mattabate/jane_street_june_2024/README.md

 ## Puzzle Overview

 "Altered States 2" challenges solvers to score as many points as possible by arranging the names of U.S. states in a 5x5 grid of letters.
 State's names are spelled out using King’s moves, and you are allowed to alter the name of each state by one letter.
-Each state in your grid contributes a score equal to its population in the 2020 census
+Each state in your grid contributes a score equal to its population in the
-[2020 census](https://en.wikipedia.org/wiki/2020_United_States_census#State_rankings), and certain special solution tags are possible.
+[2020 census](https://en.wikipedia.org/wiki/2020_United_States_census#State_rankings), and certain special-grid-citations are possible.

 ## Solution Approach

 The code solution here implements a niave--but surprisingly high scoring--search approach for constructing high scoring grids.

 We start with an initial grid, and randomly alter `temp` number of characters.
 If the resulting grid admits a higher score than the previous grid, the search is restarted.
-Otherwise, we try again, allowing the search to run `ANNEALING_TIME` iterations--if a higher scoring grid has not been seen, the search ends and the highest scoring observed grid is returned.
-Importantly though, `temp` is a time varying parameter, begining as a large integer that decays to `1` as the current loop interation approaches the `ANNEALING_TIME`.
+Otherwise, we try again, allowing the search to run `ANNEALING_TIME` iterationsand, if a higher scoring grid has not been seen, the search ends and the highest scoring observed grid is returned.
+Importantly, `temp` is a time varying parameter, begining as a large integer that decays to `1` as the current loop interation approaches the `ANNEALING_TIME`.
 This stocastic search scheme is sometimes refered to as __simulated anealing__.

 ## Repository Structure